systemetic-dev/CRUD_app/README.md

 4. Break the concept into tiny building blocks.
 5. Only then write the Django code.
 6. After code, explain each line very simply.
-7. Build new concepts only on already learned concepts.

 🧩 Lesson 1: What is Backend?
 1. 🌱 What is this concept?